 Current status: A contract with CDSS and Child Trends was executed on November 1, 2016.
-Fieldwork is ongoing to collect data.
+Child Trends provided a final report and dataset in summer of 2019 which added an important resource and current information on California's state-subsidized child care landscape.